patie229/DBMS_04/README.md

 a constraint declared in DDL and one that is actually enforced at runtime?

 > *Your answer:*
+>
+> The order 9999 does not exist in the order table.
+Therefore, SQLite rejects the insertion and returns the error FOREIGN KEY constraint failed.
+This highlights the difference between a declared constraint (the FOREIGN KEY defined in the DDL) and a constraint that is actually enforced at runtime.
+If PRAGMA foreign_keys = ON is not set, SQLite would accept the insertion without raising an error—the constraint exists syntactically but is not enforced.
+This behavior is specific to SQLite: foreign key enforcement is disabled by default and must be explicitly enabled for each session.

 **Question 4.3:** Test the CHECK constraint: